Case Studies:

 Social

-Employment benefits : the project engages mainly with the groups most affected by poverty and unemployment, focusing on women, youth and disabled individuals.
-It provides work for up to 24 months worth of work over a 5-year period- being the average employment period is four to eight months in every year.
+Employment benefits: the project engages mainly with the groups most affected by poverty and unemployment, focusing on women, youth and disabled individuals.
+It provides work for up to 24 months of work over a five year period, the average employment period being four to eight months every year.

 According to DWAF (2006), the programme has generated the following social benefits: